tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Transactions_intl.md

 Click Transaction Time in the header to switch between displaying transaction times in forward order or backward order.
 ￼

-## Filtering by income/expense
+## Filtering by Income/Expense

 ![](https://main.qcloudimg.com/raw/72efb8a529e25adb2b00752a8819700e.png)
-Click Account Income/Expense in the header to view the details of all transactions, only incoming payments or only outgoing payments.
+Click Account Income/Expense in the header to view the details of either all transactions, or to view incoming payments only or outgoing payments only.
 ￼

-## Filtering by transaction type
+## Filtering by Transaction Type

 ![](https://main.qcloudimg.com/raw/b372f24c9539223224db49305040b7a1.jpg)
 Click Transaction Type in the header to view the details of cash recharge, withdrawals, deduction, freezing or unfreezing of funds, repayment and so on.
 ￼

-## Viewing transaction details
+## Viewing Transaction Details

 ![](https://main.qcloudimg.com/raw/e461c3087759213ec47afecf7edd8df7.png)

 ![](https://main.qcloudimg.com/raw/1d4fce533a75010ab522b204bb5743e8.png)
-Click Details of a transaction record to view the details of the transaction.
+Click Transaction Details to view the details of the transaction.
 This indicates which resources the transaction arises from.
 ￼

 # Downloading Transactions